guptaanu412/example-course-specs/template.md

 # *course-name* by *instructor-name*

-## THIS REPOSITORY HAS BEEN DEPRECATED.
-PLEASE SEE `courses/design.md` IN HTTP://GITHUB.COM/DATACAMP/AUTHORING FOR THE ACTIVE VERSION.

 *Please read the [example course specs][course-specs] and complete these steps in the `README.md` file in your course repository.
 If you need assistance,